radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 This extra section covers additional Solidity concepts that are useful for developing smart contracts, including more detailed function examples, visibility, and advanced data types.
 It is not needed to complete the exercise.

 ### Function Types and Visibility
-Functions in Solidity can have different visibility modifiers that determine how and where they can be called from:

 ```solidity
 // Public functions can be called internally or via messages